EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

   Because I<sup>2</sup>C sensors know how to take turns sending data on the wires they share, we are able to string together several sensors.
 Most often with the Mayfly, we do this using an I<sup>2</sup>C hub with several Grove ports.

-  1. Open the sketch Example_06_Mayfly_BME280_OLED.ino.
+  1. Open the sketch `Example_06_Mayfly_BME280_OLED.ino`.
   2. Take note of the address for your BME280 sensor, which is probably printed in *tiny* characters on the breakout board (0x77 is Adafruit default; 0x76 is Grove default).
 Make sure line 32 in the sketch has the correct address for your sensor.
   3. Wire the sensors as illustrated below.
 Note, we are not offering a breadboard variation because the OLED (which is optional in the sketch) only has Grove connection available (in our SwitchDoctor breakout, the holes the board connect to nothing).
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/I2CtoMayfly.JPG" width="500">
-  4. Connect the Mayfly to your computer, set up platformio.ini and do all of the steps to run the sketch.
+  4. Connect the Mayfly to your computer, set up `platformio.ini` and do all of the steps to run the sketch.
   5. As the sketch scrolls on your serial monitor, hold the sensor or blow on it and see if you can get the temperature and humidity to change.

 ### Extras
 - There are several additional example sketches in the extras folder that you may try if you have the sensors.

 If you are able to edit and run sketches using PlatformIO and upload them to the Mayfly, you are ready for Part 2, where we begin to use the Modular Sensors library.

 {% include links.md %}